let4be/crusty/workspace/main/README.md

 ## Key features
 - Configurability && extensibility

   see a typical [config file](./workspace/main/conf/default.yaml) with some explanations regarding available options.
-Crusty also supports a flexible profile system allowing to override any setting default config file.
+Crusty also supports a flexible profile system allowing to override any setting in default config file.
 Just set environment variable `CRUSTY_PROFILE` to the name of `./conf/profile-[*].yaml` config with specialized settings

 - Blazing fast single node performance (~10 gbit/s on 48 core(96HT) `c5.metal`)